BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

 Yes, yes there are.
 When we "drop" the smallest A block behind, we need to use a linear search through the remaining A blocks to find the next smallest one (O(n) operation performed n times = O(n^2)); and when we are finished merging the A and B blocks and we're left with the two reserved blocks, we have to apply an insertion sort to one of them (O(n^2) on its own).<br/><br/>

 <b>But!</b> keep in mind that since the size of each block is actually √(A.length), performing an n^2 operation on a √n set of data ends up being O(n), or linear!
 So the linear search checks √(A.length) items, √(A.length) number of times, and the insertion sort is applied to a block of size √(A.length).
+Both of those end up being O(A.length).